NHSDigital/communications-manager-api/README.md

 Tests can be ran via poetry command.
 To run a poetry test run the following command in the root folder

 ```
-PYTHONPATH=./tests poetry run pytest -v -m <TAG> <path to file> --api-name=communications-manager --proxy-name=$PROXY_NAME --apigee-access-token=$APIGEE_ACCESS_TOKEN  --color=yes --junitxml=test-report.xml -k <test name>
+PYTHONPATH=./tests poetry run pytest -v -m <TAG> <path to file> --api-name=communications-manager --proxy-name=$PROXY_NAME --apigee-access-token=$APIGEE_ACCESS_TOKEN -n 4 --only-rerun 'AssertionError: Unexpected 429' --reruns 5 --reruns-delay 5 --color=yes --junitxml=test-report.xml -k <test name>
 ```

 You can use poetry to specify a specific directory or test to run without having to run the full test suite.

-Below is a table that lists the poetry test command arguments and how they are used to run a test
+The table below lists the arguments used in a poetry test and how they are used to specify a test:

 |Argument|Description|
 |--------|-----------|